The profile of the Higgs boson -- status and prospects: Future prospects

 \section{Future prospects}

 The HL-LHC is scheduled to start operation in 2029.
-By colliding protons with an instantaneous luminosity that will be more than three times higher than what is achieved today.
-The HL-LHC is expected to deliver data corresponding to an integrated luminosity of 3000~\fbs\ by the beginning of the 2040s, which is a factor of 20 more than what has been collected so far.
+By colliding protons with an instantaneous luminosity of more than three times higher than what is achieved today, the HL-LHC is expected to deliver data corresponding to an integrated luminosity of 3000~\fbs\ by the beginning of the 2040s.
 Despite the highly challenging experimental environment, such an increased dataset – collected with upgraded detectors – has a huge physics potential: it will give access to rarer physics phenomena and will be critical to achieve high-precision measurements in the Higgs sector as well as for other SM processes.
 It will also allow to largely extend the sensitivity to sectors of BSM physics that are beyond the present reach, including sensitivity for rarer processes and more complex decay scenarios.

 The study of Higgs boson properties is a central topic in the HL-LHC physics programme.
 The analyses discussed above will be continued, more differential cross-sections will be measured and possible deviations from the SM can be parametrised in a consistent framework by using an Effective Field Theory (EFT) approach.
 The main measurements of Higgs boson properties are based on the study of the production and decay modes discussed above.
 Observation of the rare $H \to \mu \mu$, $H \to Z \gamma $ and eventually $H \to c \bar{c}$ are expected to be reached.
 The production of Higgs boson pairs is a central process to access the Higgs trilinear coupling.
-Recent studies -- based on the Run-2 experience -- indicate that the ATLAS and CMS experiments can reach a sensitivity to the HH signal of approximately 3$\sigma$ per experiment, leading to a combined sensitivity of 4$\sigma$ \cite{Cepeda:2019klc} .
+Recent studies -- based on the Run-2 experience -- indicate that the ATLAS and CMS experiments can reach a sensitivity to the HH signal of approximately 3$\sigma$ per experiment, leading to a combined sensitivity of about 4$\sigma$ \cite{Cepeda:2019klc} .

 While the HL-LHC offers great opportunities, some measurements will remain difficult and will leave questions that could be addressed with high precision at future lepton colliders, such as the ILC \cite{Bambade:2019fyw}, CLIC \cite{Brunner:2022usy}, FCC-ee \cite{FCC:2018evy} or CEPC \cite{Gao2021CEPCAS}.
 On the longer timescale, the discovery reach for direct searches for BSM physics and also the precision in the Higgs sector can be largely extended with a future high-energy hadron collider, such as the FCC-hh \cite{FCC:2018vvp}.